 That depends on what you’re looking to invest in.

-Will it improve your quality of life upstairs or the quality of life or those downstairs?
+- Will it improve your quality of life upstairs or the quality of life or that of downstairs?

 Don’t forget that if you choose to soundproof your basement ceiling with fibreglass insulation, you’ll keep in more heat downstairs, which should lower your energy bills.